vikramriyer/Predict_fraud_using_Machine_Learning/README.md

 |    | svm        |0.875091575092|0.0            |  0.0   |
 |    | dt         |0.813736263736|0.258333333333 |  0.35   |

+**
-**By looking at the above table it can be said that, the precision and recall scores for Decision Tree classifier are better than Support Vector Machine and k-nearest neighbors**
+By looking at the above table it can be said that, the precision and recall scores for Decision Tree classifier are better than Support Vector Machine and k-nearest neighbors** <br>
+**Another point that can be noticed is the performace is good from k=4 to k=13 and falls down exponentially later almost like a gaussian distribution.
+**

 ## Abbreviations
 dt - decision trees <br>